 Details of the Ritz-Carlton Portland

-The $600 million development will also feature some office space, retail space, and a ground-level food hall.
-The property will be located a few blocks from Pioneer Courthouse Square.
+The $600 million development also includes office space, retail space, and a ground-level food hall.
+The property is located a few blocks from Pioneer Courthouse Square.

 Marriott’s Chief Development Officer for North America Full Service Hotels had the following to say about this development back in 2019: